AdvaithNair/clickbait/README.md

 deactivate
 ```

-NOTE: You probably want to run web and server in two seperate terminals.
+NOTE: You probably want to run web and recommender in seperate terminals.
 They use hot reloading.

 ## Contributors